Do Visa Holders Need Health Insurance in NZ?

 - Largest provider network

-- Most comprehensive coverage
+- Comprehensive coverage options

 nib Health Insurance

-Best for: Value-conscious expats
+Suited to: Value-conscious expats

-- Excellent coverage for most needs
+- Coverage for most everyday needs

-- Good for healthy expats
+- Suited to healthy expats

 - Wellness rewards program

-- Emergency care overseas
+- Emergency care overseas options

 What's Covered (Typical Expat Plan)